garcia-nacho/Precfinder/README.md

 *Norway10K*
 *Norway20K*

-We expect to increase the number of avaible models and to
+We expect to increase the number of avaible models and to update them regularly.

 ## Advanced Instructions